The zero-dispersion limit for the Benjamin--Ono equation on the circle: Proving the main results

 \subsection{Properties of the zero-dispersion limit}

-In this section we prove Theorem \ref{thm: propertiesOfZD}; the proof will rely solely on properties of the mapping $AS[\cdot]$ introduced earlier, but which we define again here in equivalent, but more convenient, notation:
+In this section we prove Theorem \ref{thm: propertiesOfZD}; the proof will rely solely on properties of the mapping $AS[\cdot]$ introduced earlier, but which we define again here in equivalent, but more convenient, notation: For $v\in L^1(\T,\R)$, $t\in\R$, and a.e.~$x\in\T$, we set

-for any $v\in L^1(\T,\R)$. \begin{proof}[Proof of Theorem \ref{thm: propertiesOfZD}] We prove the maximum principle first as it will be useful later.
+\begin{proof}[Proof of Theorem \ref{thm: propertiesOfZD}] We prove the maximum principle first as it will be useful later.

 \textit{Maximum principles:} For $v\in L^\infty(\T)$ it is obvious from definition \eqref{eq: newDefinitionsOfAS} that

 and so the maximum principle follows.
 In particular one gets $\|AS[v](t)\|_{L^\infty}\leq \|v\|_{L^\infty}$.